msid2b/SDS-Sigma-Emulator/README.md

-# XDS-Sigma-Emulator
+# SDS-Sigma-Emulator
-Xerox Sigma 7 Emulator for MacOS.
+SDS Sigma 7 Emulator for MacOS.

 ## Introduction
 This repository contains an XCode project that can be used to compile and run a Xerox Sigma 7 emulator.